orangitfi/readme-guidelines/guided/README.md

 ### Deployment

-How a deployment is done.
+- How a deployment is done.

-### Verifying that a deployment was successful

-The steps needed to verify that a new version is running in the test environment successfully.
+- The steps needed to verify that a new version is running in the test environment successfully.

-#### Automated test cases

-Tests (scripts or otherwise) that you have to run in order to ensure that a deployment was successful.
+- Tests (scripts or otherwise) that you have to run in order to ensure that a deployment was successful.

-#### Manual test cases

-Things that you have to test manually in order to ensure that a deployment was successful.
+- Things that you have to test manually in order to ensure that a deployment was successful.

-### Rollback

-How to restore the previous version of the software when a deployment goes wrong?
+- How to restore the previous version of the software when a deployment goes wrong?

 ### Logs